 - You have the right to testify in the event of a trial.
-However, you cannot be forced to testify and should you choose not to your failure to testify cannot be used against you by the State.
+However, you cannot be forced to testify, and should you choose not to, your failure to testify cannot be used against you.

-- You have the right to cross examine the state’s witnesses.
-What this means is that you, your lawyer, have the right to question the witnesses produced by the State.
+- You have the right to cross-examine the state’s witnesses.
+What this means is that you, your lawyer, have the right to question the witnesses.

 What do I do if I get pulled over and the police think I am drinking and driving?